When an airline receives its first delivery of a new aircraft type there is normally a degree of fanfare, or at least a welcoming party.

-It will also fly to Austin (currently a Boeing 787-800 route) from February 2016, Abu Dhabi & Muscat from 5 November 2016, Kuala Lumpur from December 2016 and San Jose (new route launches 4 May 2016).
+It will also fly to Austin, currently a Boeing 787-8 route, from February 2016.
+This will be followed by Abu Dhabi & Muscat from 5 November 2016, Kuala Lumpur from December 2016 and San Jose which launches 4 May 2016.

 The aircraft is likely to be used to replace Boeing 777 and 747 aircraft and, as per San Jose, open up new routes.

-The airline has a total of 22 Boeing 787-900 aircraft in order, in addition to 8 delivered Boeing 787-800 and 12 Boeing 787-1000 aircraft.
+The airline has a total of 22 Boeing 787-9 aircraft in order, in addition to 8 delivered Boeing 787-8 and 12 Boeing 787-10 aircraft.